-Nagarkot is 30 km east of Kathmandu and a bit less from the airport.
-But that does not mean it’s just a short drive away.
-Nepalese roads are terrible, and driving often is a pain.
+On the map Nagarkot does not look like a distant place, being only 30 km from Kathmandu and even less from the airport.
+But that does not mean it’s a short drive as in Nepal roads are terrible and driving in Nepal is a pain.

 Driving to Nagarkot took us more than two hours – one way.
-Nepalese roads are like that.
+Since Nepal roads just are like that.